 There can be a great sadness in the lengths avoidants must go to suppress their natural attachments and convince themselves they are better off alone throughout their lives, forgoing the self-belief and compromises that give the opportunity for long, meaningful and deep partnerships.
 They tell themselves they are just waiting for the right partner, resist addressing that it is typically their rejection of the feelings of themselves and others, learned difficulty with closeness and expressing who they truly are that has left them alone, through no fault of their own.
 Through their lives they push away those who care about them most.
 And believing everything is a problem to be solved only by themselves, they may not then connect their depressive and existential symptoms with the absence of cultivating such deeper, stable connections.

 It is important to understand that when an avoidant person leaves, it is from feelings of necessity and compulsion - not something they always really want to do.
 Survival instinct prevails over any feelings for the other person - the sense of overwhelm and panic can create a biological imperative, and in that sense it is not their fault.
 Ultimately it is the pain they are running from, not the person.
 Rather than rejecting someone else, they are actually rejecting themselves, the painful reckoning with their inner conflict facing it would require, and the option for working through these with another with total honesty, because of their overwhelming shame.
 Ironically, the avoidant may run from someone they have strong emotions for and even love - because the engulfment of those emotions is exactly what gives them pain.
 While they can be riddled with guilt over the relationships they dismantle, it is much safer for them to destroy what they have built and have feelings for someone from a distance than stay to battle their own traumas.
-This is something some people repeat until they are dead in the ground.
+Some need to walk the path to realise their behaviours are making them unhappy and work on themselves to choose a new path, but for others it is something they repeat until they are dead in the ground.
 The self-preserving urge to run is too strong, and no relationship can end their internal struggles unless and until they are ready to face them.

-After a relationship ends, people with an avoidant attachment style tend not to show much anxiety or distress, often feeling an initial sense of relief at the relinquishing of obligations and the sense that they are regaining their self-identity.
+After a relationship ends, people with an avoidant attachment style tend not to show much anxiety or distress, often feeling an initial sense of relief at the relinquishing of obligations and the sense that they are regaining their self-identity, and not tending to initially miss their partner - this is "separation elation" as the pressure to connect is gone.
 While entertaining interaction with another they are anxious as that person could always hurt them.
 But once someone is discarded the avoidant no longer feels emotionally dysregulated from closeness, they are back in control and in a safe space, which provides relief.
+They no longer need to live under the fear of being abandoned or not being good enough.
 Experts in repressing emotions, they do not feel much initially, typically appear to recover quickly after relationships and can move on fast, more comfortable seeking a new pursuit situation.
 They envisage that a new person could be the solution to their woes.
 Unable to healthily hold space for their own needs and effectively process guilt, with a new person they once again feel temporarily safe from being overwhelmed by someone else's and so better able to enjoy connection.
 They can be relieved to feel free of the perceived strain of their ex's needs and move quickly onto a new partner, as long as and while the new situation is not too demanding.
 And with someone new there is a subconscious a sense they can again once more 'get away' with with avoidant strategies that feel necessary for protection for a while.

 But they can have a depressive episode from 2-4 months after a breakup, manifested in feeling numb, disconnected and meaningless, which they may try to repress.
 Everybody needs deeper connection, but often avoidants don’t recognise they need their partners until the partner actually loses interest and leaves, through separation, divorce, also death, illness, or something else.
 Then, when they finally realise nobody is "in the house", that’s when the crisis hits.
 It’s then that a very deep depression can happen, because they actually want connection and ultimately a safe, secure attachment like anybody else.
 This can also often come after initial rebounds, when the avoidant's suppressed feelings of absent connection may finally catch up with them.
 They tend to turn less to friends and family after a break-up, and are more likely to use drugs or alcohol as a means of coping.
 It can be easier for avoidants to interchange relationships as they tend to receive more caregiving than they provide.
 But overall they tend to spend much longer out of relationships than other attachment styles, as they are comfortable (if not always happy) being on their own and connection is dysregulating.